Israel announces completion of high-tech barrier around Gaza | english.lokmat.com

 Israel announces completion of high-tech barrier around Gaza

-Israel announced on Tuesday the completion of a high-tech underground wall around the Gaza Strip aimed at preventing militants from entering the country.
+Jerusalem, Dec 8 Israel has announced the completion of a high-tech underground wall around the Gaza Strip aimed at preventing militants from entering the country.

-The barrier includes hundreds of cameras, radars and other sensors, command centres and control rooms, the defence ministry said in a statement.
+The barrier which was completed on Tuesday, includes hundreds of cameras, radars and other sensors, command centers and control rooms, the Defense Ministry said in a statement.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app